A phone is just a phone… until it’s not.

 How much does an office phone system cost?

-As you can imagine, the much a new phone system is going to cost your business can vary quite dramatically depending on just how many phones and phone lines you will need.
+As you can imagine, how much a new phone system is going to cost your business can vary quite dramatically depending on just how many phones and phone lines you will need.

 However, by breaking down just what factors into your final price, we can come up with a pretty accurate estimate that you can use to budget for a new system.

-From our experience, you should budget approximately $300 per desktop phone you require, but if you want an advanced or wireless phone, your price could as much as double for each handset.
+From our experience, you should budget approximately $350 per desktop phone you require, but if you want an advanced or wireless phone, your price could be as much as double for each handset.

 You also need to account for either the upfront cost of a PBX system or the recurring cost of a hosted system.
-A PBX system typically costs $2000 to $3000 depending on the configuration.
+The average PBX system typically costs approximately $4500 depending on the configuration.

 To put this price in perspective, let’s look at a pretty typical SME with ten employees.
-They want ten handsets and one PBX to run their system, so they should budget a total of $5000 to $6000 for the full system.
+They want ten handsets and one PBX to run their system, so they should budget a total of $8000 for the full system.

 When should I look at upgrading my phone system?